20kilograma/blog/php-sec.md

 &lt;input value="" MALICIOUS">
 </code>
 but that won't work because the double quotes are escaped too. <br>
 Vanilla PHP is not frequently used today for new projects, but PHP frameworks like Laravel or Symfony are go-to, so we will make few examples with Laravel too.
+What's important when using laravel is to always use built-in echo method by blade templates on user supplied input, because blade templates render it as plain text and it's secure.
 You are probably asking yourself now, when is the XSS stored? <br>
 It's simple, there must be some kind of storage (to a database, as some file, e.g.), and then later the victim receives that malicious data.
 The point of the story is to always properly handle the user-supplied input. <br>
 The most simple example for Stored XSS is a Social Media Application with the functionality to create a new post with a <i>title</i> and <i>content</i>.